 - A tactic to manipulate people and customers

-Why your brand needs a story
+Why your company needs a brand story

 1. Brand storytelling makes you stand out.